hungcq/bowling-score-tracker/README.md

 - (With a running ECS cluster) Create a task & service definition to run the service
 - Config networking for the cluster, including VPC for the cluster, task networking for the service, then a load balancer targeting the ECS service task
+### 3. A serverless app (eg Lambda function)
+- This option requires changing the code to follow the programming model of the service provider
+- Create & deploy the lambda function
+- Create an API gateway to route external requests to the lambda function

 ## Happy flow & sample request
 1. Start a game with player names